cmichi/android-wear-color-picker/README.md

 ## License

-The code is licensed under the MIT license:
+The code is licensed under the MIT license.

 	Copyright (c) 2015